 When it comes to safety standards, workers and employers in California need to be aware of more than just federal OSHA regulations.
-They also need to understand their rights and responsibilities under the state of California.
+They also need to understand their rights and responsibilities under the state.
 To help you, we’ve put together this detailed guide on California OSHA training.

 Occupational Safety and Health Administration (OSHA) in California